AshishVGajbhiye/AttentionIsAllYouNeed/README.md

 The next calculation is to multiply each value vector by the softmax score and sum up all the value vector.
 ![Sum](https://github.com/AshishVGajbhiye/AttentionIsAllYouNeed/assets/53076609/cd8e2f0d-0999-496f-b297-6172c6a6c7a1)
 So Z1 is for I word and Z2 is for AM word, so here the whole thing is how we will try to create a function which will try to relate it each and every word and still focus on one word or other word or many word.

+After all the steps we finally arrived with the attention formula:

 Attention Formula: